Explorer: WISE (MIDEX 6)

 The single WISE instrument is a four-channel imager which will take overlapping snapshots of the sky.
 It includes:

-WISE has been selected for an extended Phase A study leading to a decision in 2004 on whether to proceed with the development of the mission.
-WISE has been selected in August 2004 by NASA as its next Medium-Class Explorer.
-With this decision the WISE mission will proceed into Phase B (Definition Phase).
-This phase will conclude with a preliminary design review in April 2005.
+WISE was selected for an extended Phase A study leading to a decision in 2004 on whether to proceed with the development of the mission.
+WISE was selected in August 2004 by NASA as its next Medium-Class Explorer.
+With this decision the WISE mission proceeded into Phase B (Definition Phase).
+This phase concluded with a preliminary design review in April 2005.

-WISE has been originally baselined for a Taurus-2210 launch, but a launch with on a Delta-7320-10C was finally selected.
+WISE has been originally baselined for a Taurus-2210 launch, but a Delta-7320-10C launch vehicle was finally selected.
 It was successfully launched on 14.
 December 2009.

 Nation: USA